iron-io/docs/worker/integrations/index.md

 ## Iron.io Services

 It is very easy to integrate IronMQ or IronCache into your worker.
-It includes N steps.
+It includes 3 steps.

 1. Get the client library for your language:
   * [IronMQ libraries](/mq/libraries).
   * [IronCache libraries](/cache/reference/libraries).
 2. Go to Geting Started page to instructions.
 It works as any other library for your programming language:
   * [IronMQ Overview](/mq).
 Use orange button at top right to select the language you prefer.
-  * IronCache Basics are in client libraries documentation.
+  * IronCache documentation is on client libraries' pages.
 Basics & Ruby gem integration are available [here](/cache).
 3. Create your worker, upload and queue.

-4. Check worker's log in the [HUD](https://hud.iron.io).
+Now you can login in the [HUD](https://hud.iron.io) and check worker's log.

 ## 3rdparty Services